mortpanda/okta-dashboard-1/README.md

 <img src="/Capture7.PNG" alt="drawing" width="600"/>
 <img src="/Capture8.PNG" alt="drawing" width="600"/>

-**Please note this is NOT an official Okta tool, and the Okta support team does NOT provide support for this.**
+**Please note this is NOT an official Okta tool, and the Okta support team WILL NOT provide support for this.**
-This is merely a personal projct, and NOT supported by Okta's support team.

 ## What does this tool do?
-This website is a simple demo portal site, which contains links to external sites, and can be used to demo Single Sign-On using OIDC.
-There are 3 x groups in the org that determine the links that get displayed on the portal.
+This is a simple dashboard the shows the Okta org statistics.